razancodes/C-Compiler/README.md

 # C-Compiler

-This is a C compiler project that I developed to deepen my understanding of compiler design and low-level programming. \n My compiler supports basic arithmetic operations and demonstrates the core phases of compilation from lexical analysis to code generation.
+This is a C compiler project that I developed to deepen my understanding of compiler design and low-level programming.
+My compiler supports basic arithmetic operations and demonstrates the core phases of compilation from lexical analysis to code generation.

 ## Overview